MetriCfan/faster-minecolonies/README.md

 # faster-minecolonies
 speeds up research and colonists walking plus block place and break speed

-- this modpack decreases the time taken to complete research
+- this datapack decreases the time taken to complete research
 - it also makes the research requirements easier
 - it also allows you to skip certain buildings if you want e.g. dyer, florist, concrete mixer, barracks
 - colour recipes have been automatically added to: